universalbit-dev/HArmadillium/HArmadillium.md

 sudo service apache2 start
 ```

 **Reference:**
 - [ClusterLabs: Apache HTTP Server as a Cluster Service](https://clusterlabs.org/pacemaker/doc/deprecated/en-US/Pacemaker/1.1/html/Clusters_from_Scratch/ch06.html)

 ---

 ### Virtual IP (VIP) Configuration for High Availability

 To ensure optimal High Availability (HA) performance, it is highly recommended to use a **single Virtual IP (VIP)** for your web server configuration.
-A VIP simplifies failover management by directing traffic to the active node, which is managed by clustering software like Pacemaker.
+A VIP simplifies failover management by directing[...]

 For advanced configurations, including load balancing across multiple nodes, ensure proper health checks and synchronization of all nodes.
-Full details are available in the [VIP Configuration Guide](https://github.com/universalbit-dev/HArmadillium/blob/main/vip.md).
+Full details are available in the [VIP Configuration Guide](h[...]

 ---